-This program is designed for people who want to gain employment or upskill in the hospitality industry.
+This course is designed for people who want to gain employment or upskill in the hospitality industry.
 Introduction to Hospitality Service is a comprehensive course covering a range of knowledge and skills required to provide service within the hospitality industry, including:

 - Establishing customer service skills and building rapport

 - Addressing customer expectations and complaints